Sum2dou/sum2dou.github.io/_pages/about.md

 Hi!
 I'm a third year postgraduate student from School of Computer Science, China University of Geosciences.

-My research interest focus on interdisciplinary of AI and HCI includes(but are not limited to): Human-centered AI , Graph neural network, LLM, and their applications and so on.
+My research interest focus on interdisciplinary of AI and HCI includes(but are not limited to): Human-centered AI , Graph neural network, HCI,LLM, Computer Supported Cooperative Work, visualization and their applications.

 I am very fortunate to be advised by [Prof. Hu Chengyu](https://www.researchgate.net/profile/Chengyu-Hu) and [Prof. Yan Xuesong](https://www.researchgate.net/profile/Xuesong-Yan-2).